rmkraus/kraus.house/about.md

 ---
 layout: page
-title: About
+title: "# finger"
 permalink: /about/
 ---

+Login: rmkraus<br />
+Name: Ryan Kraus<br />
+Shell: /bin/bash

+On since Fri Sep 28

-I am a Linux enthusiast with a pasion for learning new open source platforms.
+Plan: Professional tinkerer with a pasion for learning new open source platforms and building infrastructure to solve problems.
 My background is in engineering, scientific computing, Python, Linux, and DevOps.
-This steers my random projects which get documented here.
+Herein, is documented the results of my tinkering.